 Using bond ratings in this way is unprecedented and deserves some exposition.
 In a model predicting economic policy, one may be concerned with the potential endogeneity of bond ratings.
 It is reasonable to think that analysts at Standard and Poor's are accounting for a country's economic policy in their assessment of the risk of default of the country's bonds.
-But policies-much less the specific policies we analyze here-appear to play a minor role in the rating system.
-As Standard and Poor's describes their methodology, ratings are constructed by an informal (and subjective) combination of one to five scores in eight areas, one of which theoretically could include an assessment of fiscal policy.
-Empirical analyses suggest that the ratings depend overwhelmingly on macroeconomic indicators of public debt and inflation (Cantor and Packer 1996; Haque, Mathieson, and Nelson 1997), and not the specific policies of interest here.
+But policies - much less the specific policies we analyze here - appear to play a minor role in the rating system.
+As Standard and Poor's describes their methodology, ratings are constructed by an informal (and subjective) combination of 1 to 5 scores in eight areas, one of which theoretically could include an assessment of fiscal policy.
+Empirical analyses suggest that the ratings depend overwhelmingly on macroeconomic indicators of public debt and inflation (Cantor and Packer 1997; Haque et al. 1996), and not the specific policies of interest here.